 Healthcare today faces different issues than before.
 In practice, the ageing population means that more people require care from a relatively smaller number of healthcare providers.
 “This is only possible if we adjust our healthcare to suit the changing conditions,” says De Groot.
 This is why he wants to focus even more on keeping healthcare available in the next couple of years.
 “Across the country we see initiatives to ensure accessibility, and that gives us hope.
 Providing appropriate healthcare has a central position in the current transformation, and collaboration with healthcare and welfare organisations is essential.
 As a health insurer, CZ is collaborating closely in coalitions in a growing number of locations to ensure that everybody who requires healthcare actually has access to a healthcare provider.
 We no longer have the luxury of waiting.”

 The challenge faced by the healthcare sector is significant.
 Everybody is going to notice.
 “This also means that we must be aware of what changing means to people.
 They are part of the change, and we will need to shape it together.
 This requires an open and honest discussion, about concerns and possibilities, but also about the impossibilities.”
 According to De Groot, the Citizens’ Assembly in the province of Zeeland is a good example of getting residents involved in the healthcare plans.
 “In Zeeland, residents have shown that they themselves are also willing to make a significant contribution to the healthcare transition in their province.
 At the end of the day, healthcare belongs to the people.”

 CZ is a not-for-profit mutual insurance association.
-With over 3.7 million insured parties, CZ groep is the third largest Dutch health insurer.
-CZ groep works hard every day to improve healthcare in the Netherlands, and to keep it affordable and accessible to everyone who needs it.
-As of 1 January 2009, CZ groep also administers health insurance activities for Nationale-Nederlanden and OHRA labels.
+With over 4.1 million insured parties, CZ groep is the second largest Dutch health insurer.
+CZ groep is committed to keeping good healthcare in the Netherlands affordable and accessible to everyone who needs it.
+As of 1 January 2009, CZ groep also administers health insurance activities of labels Nationale-Nederlanden and OHRA.